Zachwm/minecraftBlockBrokenMod/README.md

 Steps to build and/or run the software:

-1. Download the latest release add add it to your mods folder in forge
+1. Download the latest .jar file and add it to your mods folder in forge

 Instructions for using the software: